reikoyanagi/freemarket_sample_48a/README.md

 ## Association
 - belongs_to :user
-- has_many :images
+- has_many :images, dependent: :destroy
-- has_one :delivery
+- has_one :delivery, dependent: :destroy
-- has_many :categories
+- has_many :categories, dependent: :destroy
-- has_many :like
+- has_many :likes, dependent: :destroy
-- has_many :comment
+- has_many :comments, dependent: :destroy

 ## imagesテーブル
 |column|Type|options|